Skip to main content

 When you’re losing weight, your body tries to slow down a lot of the processes in your body that require energy, including energy for your hair follicles.
 “The number one thing to reduce hair loss is to make sure that you're getting enough high-quality protein,” he says.

-Whey protein, made from dairy, has the best bioavailability, which just means your body is better able to break it down and use it.
+If adding in a protein supplement, whey protein, made from dairy, has the best bioavailability, which just means your body is better able to break it down and use it.
 If dairy doesn’t work for your system or you don’t eat animal products, the next best thing is pea protein.
 WeightWatchers makes keeping track of macronutrients like protein simple.
-On the GLP-1 Companion Program — a nutrition plan that complements your GLP-1 medication — when you track your meals in the app, it automatically tracks your protein, along with other macros like carbs, fats, fiber, and sodium.
+On the GLP-1 Success Program — a nutrition plan that complements your GLP-1 medication — when you track your meals in the app, it automatically tracks your protein, along with other macros like carbs, fats, fiber, and sodium.

 Supplements for constipation